Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Related Works

-Academic institutions face a variety of issues related to LM policies, including trustworthiness \cite{ucf_ai_2023}, potential misinformation \cite{utoronto_ai_classroom_2023}, plagiarism \cite{ucsb_full_ai_writing_policy_2023}, over-reliance on LM tools \cite{ucd_ai_and_stuent_writing_2024}, and transparency \cite{utk_ai_syllabus_statements_2024}.
-There is no consensus on a single issue to prioritize for LM policy.
+Academic institutions face a variety of issues related to LLM policies, including trustworthiness \cite{ucf_ai_2023}, potential misinformation \cite{utoronto_ai_classroom_2023}, plagiarism \cite{ucsb_full_ai_writing_policy_2023}, delegation to LLM tools \cite{ucd_ai_and_stuent_writing_2024}, and transparency \cite{utk_ai_syllabus_statements_2024}.
+At this time, there is no consensus on a single issue to prioritize for LLM policy.
 While some institutions prioritize ex-post measures such as disclosing the tools and penalty for a violation of integrity ~\cite{ucsb_full_ai_writing_policy_2023,upitt2023,utk_ai_syllabus_statements_2024}, others focus on ex-ante strategies aimed at ensuring ethical usage and accurate information~\cite{berkeley_ai_writing_tools_2023,utoronto_ai_classroom_2023}.
-This diversity reflects each institution's differing priorities and concerns, highlighting the need for a more unified approach to prioritize and address the most critical issues around LMs.
+This diversity reflects each institution's differing priorities and concerns, highlighting the need for a more unified approach to prioritize and address the most critical issues around LLMs.